-- Level 1 inputs are quoted prices (unadjusted) in active markets for identical assets that the entity has the ability to access at the measurement date.
-Level 1 investments include U.S. treasury obligations. - Level 2 inputs are observable inputs other than Level 1 prices such as quoted prices for similar assets or liabilities, quoted prices in markets that are not active, or other inputs that are observable or can be corroborated by observable market data for substantially the full term of the assets or liabilities.
-Level 2 investments include commercial paper and U.S. government agency obligations. - Level 3 inputs are significant unobservable inputs for the asset.
-The Water Division had no Level 3 investments as of June 30, 2016.
+- Level 1 inputs are quoted prices (unadjusted) in active markets for identical assets that the Water Division has the ability to access at the measurement date.
+Level 1 investments include U.S. treasury obligations and certificates of deposits. - Level 2 inputs are observable inputs other than Level 1 prices such as quoted prices for similar assets or liabilities, quoted prices in markets that are not active, or other inputs that are observable or can be corroborated by observable market data for substantially the full term of the assets or liabilities.
+Level 2 investments include commercial paper and U.S. government agency obligations.

+• Level 3 inputs are significant unobservable inputs for the asset.
+The Water Division had no Level 3 investments as of June 30, 2017.

-The following table presents assets that are measured at fair value on a recurring basis at June 30, 2016:
+The following table presents assets that are measured at fair value on a recurring basis at June 30, 2017:

-Investments are recorded at fair value, which is determined by closing market prices at year-end as reported by the investment custodian.
+Investments are recorded at fair value, which is determined by quoted market prices using other observable inputs at year-end as reported by the investment custodian.